- Green energy or renewable energy goals are close to being met globally

-There’s no denying that this is fantastic, but we can be – and should be – doing better.
-Other countries across the globe are powering homes, businesses, and public transport off pretty much 100% renewable energy – so what can we learn from them?
+But there’s more than can be done to help combat the effects of climate change.
+Other countries across the globe are powering homes, businesses, and public transport off pretty much 100% renewable energy, which begs the question, is there anything we can learn from them?

 Methodology

-The reality we’re faced with is that the world’s leading renewable energy suppliers are also some of the most harmful countries for the environment.
-Confusing, right?
+It’s worth noting that many of the world’s leading renewable energy suppliers are also some of the most harmful countries for the environment.
+This can be confusing, and almost a catch 22 situation.

 There are other countries that are doing much better – countries that may not generate as much renewable energy overall, but are still sustaining their country in a much more eco-friendly way.
 We’ve decided to shine a light on these countries, and discuss what exactly they’re doing right.